drfloob/literate-garbanzo/README.md

 goals.
 I created Network Pulse in 3 weeks as part of the [Insight Data Engineering Fellowship Program][InsightDE].

+### 1.1 Details

+Network Pulse operates over GitHub Event data: rought 1.2 Terabytes of github event metadata, recorded from 2011 to 2015, encompassing 20+ GitHub activities, from Commit Comments to Watch Events.
+For the purposes of this graph analysis, GitHub users are represented as nodes (or vertices) in the graph, and any sort of event between to users represents an edge between vertices.

+For example, when someone submits a pull request to someone else's repo, this is translated to a PullRequestEvent in the GitHub data, and represented as a connection between a user and the owner of the repository in Network Pulse's graph.

+A large fraction of the data is filtered out post-ingestion: roughly 60% on average, but it fluctuates over the years.
+The primary reason events are filtered out is because they do not represent an interaction between two distinct users.
+For example, a PushEvent to my own repo does not involve two distinct users, so it is filtered out for the purposes of clustering users.
+These sorts of "cyclic" events appear to happen more with some kinds of events than with others, but there is a fair spread across the data.

 ## 2. The Pipeline